-In June 2021, sales commenced of Avicanna's RHO Phyto products pursuant to a relationship agreement with Sunnybrook Health Sciences Centre ("Sunnybrook Hospital") whereby Sunnybrook Hospital will distribute the Company's RHO Phyto products to patients with appropriate medical authorization at Odette Cancer Centre pharmacy.
-This first of its kind collaboration will focus on increasing healthcare provider and patient education on medical cannabis products and provide patients with a one stop process for accessing plant-based cannabis for medical use, in coordination with their hospital healthcare team.
-Pursuant to the agreement with Sunnybrook Hospital, Avicanna and Sunnybrook Hospital, which is one of Canada's leading hospitals and research centres, have agreed to collaborate on the development of an education program to educate patients and train health care professionals about the RHO Phyto product formulary.
+In June 2021, sales commenced of Avicanna's RHO Phyto products pursuant to a relationship agreement with Sunnybrook Health Sciences Centre whereby Sunnybrook Hospital will distribute the Company's RHO Phyto products to patients with appropriate medical authorization at Odette Cancer Centre pharmacy.
+This first of its kind collaboration, will focus on increasing healthcare provider and patient education on medical cannabis products and provide patients with a one stop process for accessing plant-based cannabis for medical use, in coordination with their hospital healthcare team.